smagri/raspberryPiPico2W_ultimateGPStracker/README.md

 This  project follows  Paul McWhorter  youtube videos  to build  a GPS tracker with the Rasberry Pi Pico W.  However, I have used the Pi Pico 2 W and everything works well.
+Note also that all .pdf documents are in  ~/proj/paulMcWhorter/docs/ultimateGPStracker also,  but links  are given below.

 Bill of materials:
 -----------------